Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Select all the Artboards with white backgrounds.
 You can select multiple Artboards by holding Shift while you do so.
 Now select and drag them onto the Scene Builder line.
 This way, you’ve created your first scene, Scene 1.

 Now select all the Artboards with the blue background.
-Hold shift to select multiple Artboards.
 Drag and drop them next to the first scene.
-And this way, we've created the second scene called Scene 2.
+This creates Scene 2.

 Click Import after placing your Artboard on the Scene Builder line to add your video to your project's workspace.
 Click the Preview button in the center of your workspace to watch the animation.

-What you just experienced in your Preview results from Linearity Move’s Auto Animation tool, a powerful feature in Linearity Move.
-Auto Animation automatically recognizes state changes between Artboards and creates smooth transitions from one state to another, making your video creation process seamless.
+What you just experienced in your Preview results from Linearity Move’s Auto Animate feature.
+This powerful feature automatically recognizes state changes between Artboards and creates smooth transitions from one state to another.

 For instance, Card 1 is named "Card 1" in the first and second Artboards.
 The key difference lies in their Positions.
 Similarly, the text element transforms as it shifts to the left, with other cards following, aligning themselves to the center of the Artboard.